Dhruvkumarshah/maven-dependency-explorer/README.md

-# maven-depencency-explorer README
+# maven-dependency-explorer README

-This is the "maven-depencency-explorer" vscode extension.
+This is the "maven-dependency-explorer" vscode extension.

 ## Features